ertval/groupie-tracker/.github/prompt.md

 ---

 Read the codebase.
 Check for redundant, dublicate or overly complex code.
-Then check the package and folder/file structure if it can be simplified for better performance.
-You should use only idiomatic go and kiss priciple in your refactoring. think ultrahard and create an md plan
+Check the package and folder/file structure.
+Then Propose a restructuring/refactoring plan.
+Think ultrahard and use only idiomatic go best practices and kiss priciple in your refactoring.
+Try to find a golden ration between complexity and simplicity (break functionality into smaller parts/packages/files but not overly so).
+Store your plan in a md file that starts with your model name.

 Propose a project restructuring into packages/folders/files such that its simpler and easer to maintain following Idiomatic Go best practices and KISS principles.
 Think Ultrahard for this and then store your plan in a md file that starts with your name.